 In addition to careful considerations while picking a stock, the fund managers also keep switching the holdings in the fund between the big-cap, small-cap, and mid-cap as and when they deem it fit to do so.

-Since multi-cap funds are invested a wide range of multi-cap firms, they might deliver astounding returns during a bull run (a market in which share prices are rising, encouraging investors to buy) and could even outperform some of the purely large cap/mid-cap firms.
+Since multi-cap funds are invested in a wide range of multi-cap firms, they might deliver astounding returns during a bull run (a market in which share prices are rising, encouraging investors to buy) and could even outperform some of the purely large-cap/mid-cap firms.
 This generally happens because, during a bull market, the stocks in the funds are reaching their potential and diversifying their growth avenues.

-A multi-cap fund is able to deliver consistent growth, as well as, great value to its investors owing to their owing to their huge and diverse investment universe.
+A multi-cap fund is able to deliver consistent growth, as well as, great value to its investors owing to its huge and diverse investment universe.
 Multi-cap funds have been touted to be among one of the best wealth-creators for the long-haul investment horizon.

 Performance Returns of Multi-Cap Funds

 Multi-cap funds have consistently shown that they are a source of excellent performance over the past few years.
 Many of these multi-cap funds have shown better performance than the average market returns by quite some margin.